Mid-Life Dilemma: Time To Sell Out or Stock Up?

 An upswing in market momentum in 2015 pushed IPOs into the spotlight for strong-growth companies.
 Gordon Smith asks if they are right for every business.

-So are we about to see a flurry of flotations among Irish companies?
-The likes of outsourcing provider Voxpro and 3D printing specialist Mcor are strongly tipped in the near future, but for others, the idea of going public remains shrouded in mystique.
+So, will we see a flurry of flotations among Irish companies?
+For many, the idea of going public remains shrouded in mystique.

-In a bid to address this, the Irish Stock Exchange launched its ‘#IPOready’ initiative in 2015.
-A secondary aim of the IPOready initiative was to nudge Irish businesses away from the traditional exit of a trade sale – a trend that has seen promising companies snapped up early– like the UCD spinout LogEntries, which was acquired by US outfit Rapid7 for $68m in 2015.
+In a bid to address this, the Irish Stock Exchange launched its ‘#IPOready’ initiative.
+A secondary aim of the #IPOready initiative was to nudge Irish businesses away from the traditional exit of a trade sale – a trend that has seen promising companies snapped up early– like the UCD spinout LogEntries, which was acquired by US outfit Rapid7 for $68 million.

 “There have been some high-profile trade sales where the owners got an offer and went for it, but I’d love to see more people accessing capital markets to raise that funding,” says Orla O’Gorman, head of equity at the Irish Stock Exchange.
 “An IPO gives a business permanent strategic capital.
 It’s not like a loan that will need to be repaid, and it enables you to grow your business.”